BlueStamp-Engineering-2022/Mihika_BSE_Project/index.md

 ﻿# Smart Mirror
-My project is a smart mirror which is a two way mirror that can display the weather, time, date, calander, and the song I am listening to using Javascript modules.
+My project is a smart mirror that can display the weather, time, date, calander, and the song I am listening to using Javascript modules.
 I also added a remote to control the mirror from my phone.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|